 Data analysis

-All data on insect population were transformed using square root transformation (√x + 0.5) before subjecting to analysis of variance (ANOVA).
-Significant mean values were separated using Tukey Honest significant difference at 5% probability level.
+All data on insect population were transformed using square root transformation (√x + 0.5) before being subjected to analysis of variance (ANOVA).
+Significant mean values were separated using Tukey’s Honest Significant Difference (HSD) test at the 5% probability level.

 Results

-The effect of planting date in cucumber –maize intercropping on the population of fruit flies and Epilachna elaterii is shown in Table 1.
+The effect of planting date in cucumber –maize intercropping on the population of fruit flies and Epilachna elaterii Rossi is shown in Table 1.
 There was significant (P<0.05) difference among the treatments used in the experiment at both planting seasons.
 No significant (P>0.05) differences exist within intercrop of the same variety of cucumber with maize at different planting dates in respect to the population density of fruit flies.
-All varieties of cucumber intercropped with maize on the same day (time) had significant (P<0.05) reduction in the population density of fruit flies when compared with sole-cucumber intercropping system except the intercrop of cucumber marketer with maize in both planting seasons.
-There was no significant (P>0.05) difference in cucumber varietal response to fruit flies’ population density within any given planting date.
+All varieties of cucumber intercropped with maize on the same day (time) had significant (P<0.05) reduction in the population density of fruit flies when compared with sole cucumber intercropping system except the intercrop of cucumber marketer with maize in both planting seasons.
+There was no significant (P>0.05) difference in cucumber varietal response to fruit flies population density within any given planting date.

-The cucumber intercropped with maize at the same time (day) and the ones planted after two weeks of maize introduction had significantly (P<0.05) lower infestation of E. elaterii than the varieties of cucumber introduced two weeks before the maize in the field at both years except in 2023 when the intercrop of Mona Lisa and Nandini 732 varieties with maize two weeks after the introduction of cucumber was statistically (P>0.05) at per with that of the introduction of maize and cucumber at the same time (date).
-At both years, the intercropping of cucumber with maize had significant (P<0.05) reduction in the population density of E. elaterii than that of the sole-cucumber crop except the intercrop of Nandini 2 and cucumber marketer variety two weeks before maize in 2024 planting season.
+The cucumber intercropped with maize at the same time (day) and the ones planted after two weeks of maize introduction had significantly (P<0.05) lower infestation of E. elaterii Rossi than the varieties of cucumber introduced two weeks before the maize in the field at both years except in 2023, when the intercrop of Mona Lisa and Nandini 732 varieties with maize two weeks after the introduction of cucumber was statistically (P>0.05) at per with that of the introduction of maize and cucumber at the same time (date).
+At both years, the intercropping of cucumber with maize had significant (P<0.05) reduction in the population density of E. elaterii Rossi than that of the sole-cucumber crop except the intercrop of Nandini 2 and cucumber marketer variety two weeks before maize in 2024 planting season.

-Table 1: Effect of Planting Date in Cucumber-Maize Intercropping on the Population of Fruitfly and Epilachna elaterii
+Table 1: Effect of Planting Date in Cucumber-Maize Intercropping on the Population of Fruitfly and Epilachna elaterii Rossi

 TREATMENT FRUITFLIES 2023 FRUITFLIES 2024 E. elaterii 2023 E. elaterii 2024